oslabs-beta/GuardQL/README.md

 * Effortless Setup: A lightweight NPM package that integrates smoothly into any GraphQL project with minimal configuration.
 * Automated Logging: Instantly starts tracking errors and performance metrics without requiring additional setup.

-## Initial Set-up and Installation:
+## Initial Set-up and Installation

 1️⃣ Sign Up & Get Your API Key
 * Create an account to gain access to the GuardQL Dashboard.